 Also with a group of people and an organizational culture that has been largely dependent on foreign funding since its inception it is difficult to move into a model of self-sufficiency and sustainability.
 Creating something newer, smaller, building on the foundation of the garden and its cultural memory from a strictly local perspective is much easier to accomplish.

-The candle guttered and the room disappeared into the dark but Tabitha’s words travel with me as I sit in the cloudy hills of Chiang Mai sifting through remnants of the Garden’s rich and ebullient history wondering which way to go next?
+The candle guttered and the room disappeared into the dark but Tabitha’s words travel with me as I sit in the cloudy hills of Chiang Mai sifting through remnants of the Garden’s surprising history, considering how it made the worst of times for many children into the best time of their lives.
+I wondered which way do we go from here?
 It’s not easy but I think I’m ready to let go of the single-most transformative and enduring experience of my life, a twenty-year pilgrimage – or hallucination, perhaps – on the Garden Path in Sri Lanka.
-I know this will entail saying farewell, perhaps for the last time, to the dearest of friends and disposing myself to receive whatever comes next, even if it is the silence of the tomb.
+I know this will entail saying farewell, perhaps for the last time, to the dearest of friends and disposing myself with an open heart to change and whatever comes next, even if it is the silence of the tomb.
 At the end of this day, however, I remain convinced of one crucial point.

 Many people, especially the children and youth of Batticaloa, have contributed to spinning the pure magic of the Butterfly Peace Garden during days of disaster and depletion.
-Out of this crucible of dread, with the encouragement of a dedicated administration and devoted animators, they summoned the Dream of the Garden as a sign of hope to rally the children of Batticaloa.
+Out of this crucible of dread, with the encouragement of a dedicated administration and devoted animators, they summoned the Dream of the Garden as a sign of hope to rally the children of Batticaloa, indeed, children everywhere.
+Gardens like this one are not rocket science.
+They grow wild in the child’s heart.

-Now these children have grown up.
+Now the first children who came to the Garden in 1996 have grown up.
 They have taken their place in the community.
 They are teachers, lawyers, nurses, doctors, bankers, businessmen and women in many professions.
 They are also farmers, masons, mechanics, weavers, toddy tappers, tuktuk drivers, carpenters and artists.
 Many are now fathers and mothers themselves.
-They are beautiful and full of the dreams and vitality that belong to youth alone.
-I can’t help but think the Garden’s is in good hands if this generation of butterflies become custodians of its future.
+They are full of the dreams and vitality that belong to youth alone.
+I can’t help but think the Garden is in good hands if this generation of butterflies become custodians of its future.
 That is why I am proposing the idea of the Paapam Parliament: to make way for this possibility.

 A chorus of croaks echoes through the night.
-“If you need a Speaker for this Paapam Parliament Po, I’m your man.”
+“If you need a Speaker for this Paapam Parliament Poho I’m your man.”
 Now that’s a good sign!
-Toby’s already on the job, in position to serve as speaker with all the basso profundo authority he can muster.
+Toby’s already on the job, gavel in hand, ready to serve as speaker with all the basso profundo authority he can muster.

 From the dust of dreams denied a new star rises.
 A star is light we can follow.
 It constellates within the intergalactic ferment of communities in creative collaboration during times of crisis, transition and change.
-Wise women and old horn toads tell us that when we frame adversity as challenge we become more flexible.
-We learn from it, move on, and grow.
+Wise women and old horny toads tell us that when we frame adversity as challenge we become more flexible.
+We learn from it.
+We move on.
+We grow.

 16.2 The Paapam Parliament